x684867/nemesis_server/src/nodejs/doc/blog/feature/streams2.md

 in a stable version.

-As of writing this post, there are some known performance regressions, especially in the http module.
+As of writing this post, there are some known performance regressions, especially in the http package.
 We are fanatical about maintaining performance in Node.js, so of course this will have to be fixed before the v0.10 stable release.
 (Watch for a future blog post on the tools and techniques that have been useful in tracking down these issues.)